animazaman/Text-Classification-on-Amazon-Product-Reviews/README.md

 # Text-Classification-on-Amazon-Product-Reviews
-#A project on Deep Learning
+A project on Deep Learning

-#- LSTM-based text categorization project using the Amazon Review dataset.
+- LSTM-based text categorization project using the Amazon Review dataset.